 Relationship to Other Classification Schemes

 The ecoregion boundary closely follows Omernik.
-Bailey lacks a distinctive counterpart to this ecoregion, since his classification of the same geographic area amalgamates the entire elevational gradient, with the exception of M332C, corresponding the Rocky Mountain Front portion of this ecoregion.
-This ecoregion follows Küchler's 56 and 57; Küchler classifies the Beaverhead, Red Rock, and Big Hole drainages as 49, distinguishing it markedly from the other Montana valleys.
+Bailey lacks a distinctive counterpart to this ecoregion, since his classification of the same geographic area amalgamates the entire elevational gradient, with the exception of M332C, corresponding to the Rocky Mountain Front portion of this ecoregion.
+This ecoregion follows Küchler's 56 and 57; Küchler classifies the Beaverhead, Red Rock, and Big Hole drainages as Küchler unit 49, distinguishing it markedly from other Montana valleys.